epfl-ada/ada-2021-project-hivemind/README.md

 <img src="images/haiti_case_study.jpeg" title="Quotes containing haiti+earthquake, quotes containing haiti+earthquake+2010 " />

-We would also wanted to investigate how the models trained on disaster tweets datasets used for classifying natural disaster in the tweets will perform on the quotes from the Quotebank.
+We also wanted to investigate how the models trained on disaster tweets datasets used for classifying natural disaster in the tweets will perform on the quotes from the Quotebank.
 To do so, we proposed to train simple BERT based sentence encoding with a Logistic Regression Classifier.

 <!-- PROPOSED TIMELINE -->
 <!--<h2 id="timeline"> :calendar: Proposed timeline</h2>